 I will continue to work on this dough and on shaping breads.
 It’s amazing to see how changing one step can produce such different results.
 Good news is that I would eat and enjoy either one of these focaccia buns!

 Serving buns as a side to a meal of chili, hearty soup, or a fish dinner would be a welcome addition to your meal.

 - 4 cups bread flour

 - 1 teaspoon Kosher salt

 - 1 TB olive oil for making dough plus 1/4 cup olive oil to coat dough

 - Mix all ingredients in a stand mixer with the dough hook on low until dough comes together in a ball.
 Then continue to use dough hook on medium low speed to knead the dough for 3-5 minutes.
 Dough will be slightly tacky.

 - Spray a glass bowl with baking spray.
 Turn dough ball a few times in the bowl to coat it with the spray then cover the bowl with plastic wrap that has been sprayed with the baking spray.
 Let rise for an hour or until doubled in size.

 - After the first rise, separate the dough into balls.
 My dough made 9 dough balls each about 3.8-4.0ounces in weight.
+These are large-- 18 rolls would be fine too.
 Coat the dough balls in olive oil using the 1/4 oil listed in the ingredients then set either on a baking pan or arrange in an iron skillet.
 Cover and let rise again for an hour.

 - Lightly brush again with olive oil.
 Bake at 450 degrees F for 15-18 minutes.